 Scholastica’s open access publishing platform now features a website template designed specifically for academic journals that is desktop and mobile-friendly.
 You choose the images, colors, layout, and branding for your website, and even a custom domain.
 You can sign up for a demo here - read on for full details!

 What options do scholarly journals currently have for great website hosting and design?
 The way we see it, not too many.
 Journals can either:

-- Have a volunteer or grad student build a website - this often leads to the site not being maintained properly once the volunteer moves on
+- Enlist a tech savvy volunteer or grad student to build a website — this often leads to the site not being maintained properly once the volunteer moves on

-- Have an external team build a website - this can be expensive and down the road lead to journals settling for outdated functionality and design (we’ve all seen this!)
+- Find an external developer to build a website — this can be expensive and down the road lead to journals settling for outdated functionality and design (we’ve all seen this!)